Bodies in Space

-Bodies In Space (BIS) is a new community-led initiative based at Old Diorama Arts Centre (ODAC) dedicated to providing professional actors with a dynamic, supportive space to perform, discover and refine their craft.
-The project brings together local actors in a structured weekly performance that nurtures creation, collaboration, and discipline within a community setting.
+Bodies In Space (BIS) is a community-led performance workshop based at Old Diorama Arts Centre (ODAC).
+BIS aims to provide professional performers with a supportive space to refine their craft, bringing together actors and actor-writers in a weekly peer group.

-Meeting weekly on Monday evenings from 6:00 PM to 10:00 PM, the workshop is an opportunity for the local acting community to gather in a non-commercial space to freely exchange views and showcase their material in a safe and encouraging environment.
+Running every Monday evening from 6:00 PM to 10:00 PM, the workshop takes place in a completely non-commercial space, where views are freely exchanged and artists can showcase their material in a safe and encouraging environment.
 This space is especially precious to first-time writers seeking to build confidence in their artistic voice.
-It is a stage for experimentation where performers can test new material, sharpen monologues to apply for opportunities (in the rehearsal room or on camera), rehearse scenes or develop original work in front of a responsive audience of peers.
+It is a stage for experimentation for performers and writers to test new material, sharpen monologues to apply for opportunities (in the rehearsal room or on camera) or further develop original work in front of a responsive audience of peers.
+The open, drop-in nature of BIS is designed to nurture creative collaboration and foster an ever-growing, stimulating environment.

-The entire initiative is free to the participants.
-The Director and Workshop Leaders will be providing their labour in kind, to serve their artistic and professional community.
+Equity membership is required to join, but the entire initiative is free to participants and no booking is necessary.
+The founder and facilitators will be providing their labour in kind, to serve their artistic and professional community.

 Presence makes artists.
 There are very few environments in London where that presence is not monetised upon, directly (workshops, classes, drama schools) or indirectly (e.g. as part of a job or professional engagement which will eventually charge for admissions or broadcast).
 Free and affordable spaces dedicated to artistic togetherness are constantly endangered and often forced to close down due to venue or funding loss.